-Double claiming occurs when the same ERR is reported by two or more Parties or entities (e.g. buyers and sellers) to meet climate change mitigation obligations, targets, pledges, commitments or efforts, including international transfers under the Paris Agreement towards achievement of Nationally Determined Contributions and transfers for use by aeroplane operators under the ICAO CORSIA, or when voluntary market transfers are counted toward both corporate buyer pledges and supplier country NDCs.
-ART Participants may authorize transfers of TREES Credits for compliance purposes to buyers outside of the Participant's country by submitting a Host Country Letter of Authorization to ART16 and subsequently applying an accounting adjustment in biennial transparency reports to the UNFCCC.17 At present, voluntary market transactions do not require corresponding adjustments.
+Double claiming occurs when the same ERR is used by two or more entities (e.g. Parties to the Paris Agreement, aeroplane operators under CORSIA, corporate voluntary buyers) to meet climate change mitigation obligations, targets, pledges, commitments or efforts, including international transfers under the Paris Agreement towards achievement of Nationally Determined Contributions (NDCs) and transfers for use by aeroplane operators under the ICAO CORSIA, or when voluntary market transfers are counted toward both corporate buyer pledges and supplier country NDCs.
+ART Participants may authorize transfers of TREES Credits for compliance purposes to buyers outside of the Participant's country by submitting a Host Country Letter of Authorization to ART23 and subsequently applying an accounting adjustment in biennial transparency reports to the UNFCCC.24 At present, voluntary market transactions do not require corresponding adjustments.

-Where accounting for international transfers may be required or preferred, the ART Registry facilitates this process for all transactions by providing the infrastructure to publish Host Country Letters of Authorization for transfer of TREES Credits, to label TREES Credits associated with a Letter of Authorization, as well as to label TREES Credits for which a corresponding adjustment has been applied.
+Where accounting for international transfers may be required or preferred, the ART Registry facilitates this process for all transactions by providing the infrastructure to publish Host Country Letters of Authorization for transfer of TREES Credits, to label TREES Credits or associated with a Letter of Authorization, as well as to label TREES Credits for which a corresponding adjustment has been applied.
 All TREES Credit retirements and cancellations will be transparently recorded in public reports on the ART Registry.
 In addition, all transfers of TREES Credits for use under CORSIA must follow the procedures and requirements outlined in Annex B.

-16 See example Host Country Authorization letter as Exhibit 1 to Appendix B.
+23 See example Host Country Authorization letter as Exhibit 1 to Appendix B.

-17 As referred to in paragraph 77, subparagraph (d) of the Annex to decision 18/CMA.1.
+24 As referred to in paragraph 77, subparagraph (d) of the Annex to decision 18/CMA.1.

-14 VALIDATION AND VERIFICATION
+14. VALIDATION AND VERIFICATION